IQ404/study-notes/README.md

             print(i)
 ```

-Note that for the last example, if the `if`-statement is known at the compile-time (and hence is optimized away by the compiler), then the following `for`-loop becomes the outermost loop, and thus it will be parallelized.
+Note that for the last example, if the condition `if`-statement is known at the compile-time (and hence is optimized away by the compiler.
+E.g., `if p == p:`), then the following `for`-loop becomes the outermost loop, and thus it will be parallelized.

 ### Struct `for` loop